 Do you want to avoid stress?

 I strongly advise you to start packing for your expatriation some time in advance, at least 2 weeks.
-Starting packing will remind you things you need to buy or administrative processes you haven’t done yet, so it is best not to leave it for the last minute.
+Starting packing will remind you of things you need to buy or administrative processes you haven’t done yet, so it is best not to leave it for the last minute.

 Relocating should be exciting, so let’s be easy on ourselves 😉